 Wright State University holds two commencement ceremonies each year.
-The first ceremony is Fall Commencement, which is held the third Saturday in December.
+The first ceremony is Fall Commencement, which is held the second Saturday in December.
 August and December graduates may participate in this ceremony.
 The second ceremony is Spring Commencement which is held the last Saturday of April or the first Saturday of May.